Galahad: Grail Quest and ascension

-Further uniquely among the Round Table, Galahad is capable of performing miracles such as banishing demons and healing the sick.
-For the most part, he travels alone during the Grail Quest, smiting and often sparing his enemies, rescuing fellow knights including Perceval and saving maidens in distress until he is finally reunited with Bors and Perceval.
+Further uniquely among the Round Table, Galahad is capable of performing miracles such as banishing demons and healing the sick, notably being the only one capable of healing the Fisher King from his grave injury.
+For the most part, he travels alone during the Grail Quest, smiting and often sparing his enemies (including near-fatally wounding Gawain in Malory's telling), rescuing fellow knights including Perceval, and saving maidens in distress, until he is finally reunited with Bors and Perceval.
+The relationship between them seems to be based on the English saint Aelred of Rievaulx's Spiritual Friendship (written c.
+1164–1167) that framed true friendship as a divine bond between them that connects them with God.
 Together, the three blessed virgin knights come across Perceval's sister, who leads them to the mystical Ship of Solomon.
-They use it to cross the sea to an island where Galahad finds King David's sword.
+They use it to cross the sea to an island where Galahad finds King David's sword, which replaces his hitherto-wielded (and cursed) sword of Balin.